zone117x/node-cryptonote-pool/README.md

             "maxJump": 1000 //Limit how much diff can increase/decrease in a single retargetting },

-        /* Feature to trust share difficulties from miners which can significantly reduce CPU load */ "shareTrust": {
+        /* Feature to trust share difficulties from miners which can significantly reduce CPU load. */ "shareTrust": {
             "enabled": true,
             "min": 10, //Minimum percent probability for share hashing